techidaily/site-ai-voice-clone/source/_posts/new-what-is-an-ai-video-generator-in-2024.md

 **Step 1:** Install Wondershare Virbo and navigate to “Talking Photo.”

- Download[Wondershare Virbo](https://virbo.wondershare.com/) and follow the instructions to install the software.
+ Download [Wondershare Virbo](https://virbo.wondershare.com/) and follow the instructions to install the software.
 Once you are on Wondershare Virbo’s interface, you can select “Talking Photo.”

 ![How to create a talking avatar free](https://images.wondershare.com/virbo/article/2024/02/how-to-create-talking-avatar-3.jpg)